462 Squadron.com

 18 October 1944 – Signal – from Number 8 RAF General Hospital Brussels, to 462 Sqdn advising that "435209 Flight Sergeant Reed admitted this hospital 15 October, condition good, patient understands his next of kin have been informed Missing from Operations, please take necessary actions to convey correct information to next of kin".

 24 October 1944 – Letter from Aus.
 435209 F/Sgt N.O.
-Reed in Ward 13, RAF Hospital Wroughton, near Swindon, requesting that personal belongings he left in envelope "N" 462 Sqn in the briefing room on the night of 15-10-44 (sic) be sent to him by registered post.
+Reed in Ward 13, RAF Hospital Wroughton, near Swindon, to Officer in Charge, 462 Squadron, requesting that personal belongings he left in envelope "N" 462 Sqn in the briefing room on the night of 15-10-44 (sic) be sent to him by registered post.
 There was about £7 in his wallet, as well as important addresses that he was anxious to write to, also his pen.
 He suggested that postage be taken out of the money, and asked that the pen be "fixed so that it won't be damaged in the post".
 He also needed "the dought" (i.e. money?) and "the bank book".

 Note that Reed's envelope was recorded in this section as "N".
 However photos of MZ296 clearly identify it as Z5-L.